MRC/DFID African Research Leader scheme 2019

 There is no restriction on the number of applications submitted by each institution however it is highly unlikely that we will make several awards to any one organisation.

-Funding for the scheme is provided by the UK MRC and the UK Department for International Development (DFID).
-Awards will provide support for up to 5 years and should not exceed £750k in total.
+Funding for the scheme is provided by the MRC and the UK Department for International Development (DFID).
+Awards will provide support for up to five years and should not exceed £750,000 in total.

 The majority of the funding will be for work taking place in the African research institution and so would be eligible for full economic costing (FEC) exceptions paid at 100%.
-Any costs specifically for the UK research institution (including MRC University Units) will be provided on the basis of 80% FEC as usual.
-Applicants based at the MRC Africa units should contact the office for further advice.
+Any costs specifically for the UK research institution will be provided on the basis of 80% FEC as usual.
 Please refer to the MRC Guidance for Applicants.

 The total award package is anticipated to include the following elements:

-1. The African research institution will be the employer of the African Research Leader.
-However, a contribution to the personal salary for the Research Leader may be requested.
+- The African Research Leader will be expected to commit a significant proportion of their time (50-100%), over the entire duration of the ARL award, to delivering the research programme.
+The African research institution will be the employer of the African Research Leader.
+A contribution to the personal salary for the ARL may be requested.
 This may be up to 100% in the first years where a persuasive case is made.
-The expectation is that over time, the African research institution would take on increasing responsibility for providing the salary and by the end of the award this should be a minimum of 50% of the personal salary.
+The expectation is that over time, the African research institution will demonstrate their commitment to the ARL by taking increasing responsibility for providing the salary.
+In the final year of award this should be at least 50% of the personal salary.

-2. A research programme which could include research support staff, research consumables and equipment, travel costs (between partner institutions), and other necessary costs for the research to be undertaken.
+- Resources to undertake the proposed research programme, which could include research support staff, research consumables and equipment, travel costs (between partner institutions), and other necessary costs.
 Overseas student fees and stipends for PhD students contributing to the research will not be provided.

-3. The award has provision for a personal development element for the ARL candidate, to support leadership development, strategic planning, research management and continuing professional development or other similar activities.
-As part of this, support may be requested for the opportunity to spend time (up to 3 months in total) in an organisation other than the host African research institution.
-This may be at the UK partner institution or any other UK organisation including a biomedical/ pharmaceutical company.
+- The award has provision for a personal development element for the ARL candidate, to support leadership development, strategic planning, research management and continuing professional development or other similar activities.
+As part of this, support may be requested for the opportunity to spend time (up to three months in total) in an organisation other than the host African research institution.
+This may be at the UK partner institution, or any other organisation including a biomedical/pharmaceutical company where skills and knowledge may be strengthened.
 This element is to provide a concentrated period of training/career development that cannot be achieved effectively within the African research institution.
 This would be in addition to collaborative scientific visits to the UK.
-The justification for the placement should be robust and details should be submitted on the placement template.
+Justification for the placement should be robust and details should be submitted on the placement template.
 Candidates should be prepared at interview to discuss in detail any career development visit proposed.

-4. Additionally, an institutional development element is available for the African research institution to support a set of institutional objectives the outputs of which should be verifiable and be able to be monitored.
+- Additionally, an institutional development element is available for the African research institution to support a set of institutional objectives, the outputs of which should be verifiable and be able to be monitored.
 Support can be requested for help to strengthen institutional capacity to host and sustain competitive research groups.
-This could include, for example, improved financial management, data or research management and other professional training.
+This could include for example improved finance management, data or research management and other professional training.
 Tools and good practice documents on capacity strengthening in low and middle-income countries are available on the TDR/ESSENCE website.

-It is anticipated that the majority of awards will be between three to five years.
-The tenure of the award will be for a maximum of five years.
-Candidates wishing to combine their research with domestic responsibilities may seek the award on a part-time basis over a maximum of five years.
-The terms and conditions of the award include provision for maternity and paternity leave.
+The ARL award is intended to provide longer term support and will normally run for four to five years with a maximum tenure of five years.
+Candidates wishing to combine their research with domestic responsibilities may seek the award on a part-time basis over a maximum of six years.
+The terms and conditions of award include provision for maternity/paternity leave.

-Applicants are reminded of their responsibility to engage with their Research Office (RO) and discuss the time period required by the host RO to complete all the necessary application checks before completing the final electronic submission (through Je-S) to the MRC.
-The MRC have noted that on rare occasions, some applicants have not allowed their RO adequate time to complete all the required checks and electronic processes to enable the successful submission of specific applications before the call has closed.
-It should also be noted that the MRC will not consider permitting the submission of any late applications, where the applicant has failed to allow their RO adequate time to complete the required checks and complete the final Je-S submission before the advertised call closes.
+Applicants are reminded of their responsibility to engage with their research office and discuss the time period required by the host research organisation to complete all the necessary application checks before completing the final electronic submission (through Je-S) to MRC.
+MRC have noted that on rare occasions, some applicants have not allowed their organisation adequate time to complete all the required checks and electronic processes to enable the successful submission of specific applications, before the call has closed.
+It should also be noted that MRC will not consider permitting the submission of any late applications, where the applicant has failed to allow their research office adequate time to complete the required checks and complete the final Je-S submission to MRC before the advertised call closes.

 All investigators and their institutions will need to be registered on the Je-S system.
-Please note that your institution is required to be added first to Je-S, before applicants can create their Je-S account.
-We strongly suggest that if you have attempted to create your Je-S account (and found that your institution is not available to select), or you wish to first check that your institution is available to select within Je-S, that you contact the Je-S helpdesk, providing the Helpdesk with the following information:
+Please note that your institution is required to be added first to Je-S, before applicants can create their Je-S account via https://je-s.rcuk.ac.uk/JeS2WebLoginSite/CreateAccount.aspx.
+We strongly suggest that if you have attempted to create your Je-S account (and found that your institution is not available to select), or you wish to firstly check that your institution is available to select within Je-S, that you contact the Je-S helpdesk via email, providing the helpdesk with the following information:

 Investigators are advised to create their Je-S account as early as possible.
 PIs and Co-Is will need to create their own individual accounts on the Je-S system.
 Co-Is can then be added to the proposal and granted editor access by the PI.
-Please note, when the Co-I has been added to the Je-S application, they will automatically receive Edit rights to the application.
+Please note, when the Co-I has been added to the Je-S application (as co-investigator), the Co-I will automatically receive edit rights to the application.

 Please contact the Je-S helpdesk if further guidance is required.